EcoFreshKase/gene-zip/README.md

     for further information on the 7,4 Hamming-Code see [here](https://en.wikipedia.org/wiki/Hamming(7,4))

-### **3. FASTA-Header customization** (not implemented)
+### **3. FASTA-Header customization**
-You can customize the header of the FASTA-file you want to save your DNA-sequence in.
-This allows you to store further information about the sequence you might need.
+You can customize the FASTA-Header.
+E.g. you can add the original file name, file extension or the encode algorithm to the FASTA file in case you need it at a later time.

+Current possibilities for customization:
+- encoded file name
+- encoded file extension
+- encoded file size
+- add and remove as many custom messages as you want
+- the encode algorithm used
+- the error correcting code

+I would recommend always using the last two options, in case you forget which one you used. (better safe than sorry!)

 ## **Usage**
 how do you use g-zip?